CiscoDevNet/AppD-Cloud-Kickstart/docs/BUILD_STEPS_FOR_PREPARING_THE_WORKSHOP.md

 ## Get Started

-To configure the AppDynamics Cloud workshop environments, the first step is to set-up your local environment by installing the needed open source software.
+To configure the AppDynamics Cloud workshop environments, the first step is to set-up your local environment by installing the needed software.

 ### Prerequisites
-You install Packer and Terraform on a control node, (usually your local laptop,) which then uses the cloud CLI and/or SSH to communicate with your cloud resources and managed nodes.
+You install Packer and Terraform on a control node, usually your local laptop, which then uses the cloud CLI and/or SSH to communicate with your cloud resources and managed nodes.

 ## Installation Instructions - macOS